 - a.
 Select the host computer network port connected to the SoundGrid network. - b.
 Click Auto-Config to reconfigure the network or to add devices to an existing configuration. eMotion LV1 will scan the network and assess device status. - c.
 If a device's firmware is out of date, Auto-Config will automatically update it to match your current version of the eMotion LV1 application software. - d.
-When the process is complete, click Done.
+When the process is complete, click Done a.
+Click the arrow in the upper right corner of an I/O device rack slot to open the Devices menu.
+All devices available to this LV1 are displayed here.
+Devices that are currently unavailable are grayed out.